Crydust/maven-training/README.txt

 Maven training

+Now updated for java 11 and junit 5.

 example1 - A minimal project
 example2 - Executable jar without dependencies
 example3 - Executable jar with a dependency